-Our metabolic metro map finds mTOR straddling a major intersection.
-Here we find that autophagy is regulated two subtypes of mTOR complexes, conveniently called TORC1 and TORC2.
+TOR straddles a major intersection of busy metabolic pathways.
+Looking more closely, we find that autophagy is regulated two subtypes of TOR, conveniently called TORC1 and TORC2.
 Inhibition of TORC1 prolongs lifespan, whereas inhibition of TORC2 does the opposite.
-TORC1 inhibition therefore represents an enticing objective for anti-aging therapies, ideally without inhibiting TORC2.
-Rapamycin is a relatively nonspecific inhibitor of mTORC1, and long-term administration results in impaired glucose tolerance related to mTORC2.
+The goal therefore is to identify TORC1 inhibitors that don't inhibit TORC2.
+Rapamycin is a relatively nonspecific inhibitor of TORC1, and long-term use results in impaired glucose tolerance related to TORC2.
 And as with other nutrient sensing regulators, TORC pathways exhibit significant hormesis (opposite effects at different doses), and the effects of intermittent vs regular dosing differ.
 So, it's complicated.

-A study started at the University of Washington is evaluating potential anti-aging effects of non-immunosuppressive doses of rapamycin in middle-aged dogs, based on the rationale that dogs share the human environment, have similar risk factors, receive comparable medical care, and develop many of the same age-related diseases.
+A program called The Dog Aging Project started by Matt Kaeberlein, PhD, at the University of Washington is evaluating potential anti-aging effects of non-immunosuppressive doses of rapamycin in middle-aged pet dogs.
+The trial, called TRIAD (Test of Rapamycin In Aging Dogs) is based on the rationale that dogs share the human environment, have similar risk factors, receive comparable medical care, and develop many of the same age-related diseases.
 Plus they live longer than mice, so their aging characteristics are more similar to humans.
-After 10 weeks, the study found no side effects in the rapamycin-treated dogs compared to those receiving placebo, and possible improvement in age-related measures of heart function.
-Based on these findings, the study has been expanded nationally with more than 600 dogs enrolled.
+The study has found no side effects in the rapamycin-treated dogs, and improvement in age-related measures of heart function.
+The study has been expanded nationally to around 50,000 dogs.